OpenTermsArchive/engine/CONTRIBUTING.md

 ### Selectors

 A selector allows to target a part of the document.
-It can be of two types, a **css selector** or a **range selector**.
+It can be of two types, a [**css selector**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or a **range selector**.

 A range selector is defined with a _start_ and an _end_ css selector.
-It is also necessary to define if the range starts before or after the element targeted by the _start_ css selector and to defined if it ends before or after the element targeted by the _end_ css selector.
-To do that, four keys are available to properly describe a range selector `startBefore`, `startAfter`, `endBefore` and `endAfter`.
+It is also necessary to define if the range starts before or after the element targeted by the _start_ css selector and to define if it ends before or after the element targeted by the _end_ css selector.
+To do that, four keys are available to properly describe a range selector: `startBefore`, `startAfter`, `endBefore` and `endAfter`.

-Thus, a range selector look like this:
+Thus, a range selector looks like this:

 ```json
 {